jcastaneyra/gatsby-blog/src/posts/my_blog_with_gatsby_aws_amplify_in_few_minutes.en.md

 ![Amplify review and deploy](../images/blog_gatsby_amplify_review.png)

-Amplify console will show the status of deployment, you will see something like this.
+Amplify console will show the status of the deployment, you will see something like this.

 ![Amplify deployment status](../images/blog_gatsby_amplify_deployment.png)